SystemsCyber/UTHP/Testing/README.md

 # Welcome to the UTHP test suite

 The UTHP team put together a set of pytests to test the Yocto build of the UTHP (Ultimate Truck Hacking Platform) image.
-The tests are located in the `uthp-tests` directory, and are run on the target device after the image has been flashed to the eMMC (embedded MultiMediaCard).
+The tests are located in the `uthp-tests` directory of https://github.com/Spenc3rB/uthp-tests, and are run on the target device after the image has been flashed to the eMMC (embedded MultiMediaCard).
+This directory contains a copy of those tests for convenience.

 ## Prerequisites

-Before you use this repository, you must have a basic understanding of Linux commands, and GitHub.
+Using this repository depends on a basic understanding of Linux commands and GitHub.
 Resources on how to use the Linux command line GitHub can be found [here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) and [here](https://docs.github.com/en/get-started/quickstart).

 ### 1. Connect the UTHP to the network and power it on with the SD card inserted.

 >You may need to hold down the s2 button if another image is already flashed to the eMMC.

 ### 2. SSH into the UTHP
+Using the USB Mini connection to a computer, log into the UTHP.
 > This is stage 1
 ```bash
 ssh root@192.168.7.2